regionostergotland/Tilthermometer-prototype/README.md

 There is no binding to different risk assessments in the stats-overview-page.component.html file (src/app/containers/stats-overview-page/stats-overview-page.component.html).
 Everything is hardcoded.

 There is no user login, so one needs to configure the app to first have a login function and then bind the relevant data to the particular user that is currently using the application.

+There are also, most likely, several minor errors and bugs that I have not been able to find and properly resolve.